ofenloch/xml-validation/README.md

 This is an example how you can validate an XML file against an XSD file in Java.

+## OOXML

+The xsd files in folder ./data/OfficeOpenXML-XMLSchema/ are used to validate OOXML files.
+I took them from the Apache POI project ...

+Some of the xsd files from MicroSoft have to be converted to UTF-8.
+Otherwise we get 'content in prolog' errors.

 ## Set Up Project with Maven

 ```bash